-Can a card issuer consider my sex or marital status when deciding whether to issue a credit card to me?
+Can a credit card issuer consider my sex or marital status when I apply for a credit card?

-Card issuers cannot deny credit or offer less favorable terms on the basis of sex or marital status.
+Credit card companies can’t deny you credit or offer you less favorable terms because of your sex or marital status.

 The Equal Credit Opportunity Act protects consumers from discrimination when they apply for a credit card.
 This law prevents companies from using any of the following factors to determine whether or not to extend credit to an applicant:

 - Sex, including sexual orientation and gender identity